Travelling to Morocco in April: Is it a good time to visit?

 Is April a popular time to visit Morocco?

-As word has spread about the pleasant weather and reduced crowds in Morocco during April, it’s become an increasingly popular month to visit.
-With mild, comfortable temperatures, it's an ideal time to explore Morocco’s diverse landscapes, from the snow-capped Atlas Mountains to the sweeping Saharan dunes.
+As word has spread about the idyllic weather and reduced crowds in Morocco during April, it’s become an increasingly popular month to visit.
+With comfortable temperatures compared to the hot summer months, it's an ideal time to explore Morocco’s diverse landscapes, from the snow-capped Atlas Mountains to the sweeping Saharan dunes.

 Travelling to Morocco in April